AnonDrew/val-bot/README.md

 Thanks to [@niklassheth](https://github.com/niklassheth "niklassheth's profile") for the broad idea, telling me about docker, and assisting me with docker troubles I ran into as this was the first time I ever used docker for anything.

 # Valbot
-This simple bot was made with the goal of providing an alternative way for the abundance of Macbook users at my college to use Valgrind on their C++ assignments, as Valgrind can be troublesome or tedious to setup depending on the OSX version.
+This simple bot was made with the goal of providing an alternative way for the abundance of Macbook users at my community college to use Valgrind on their C++ assignments to check for memory leaks, as Valgrind can be troublesome or tedious to setup depending on the macOS version.

 # Features
 Administrators of a Discord server can upload zipped project files that are provided by the course instructors to the machine the bot is running on, as well as remove them when they are no longer necessary, using the `upload` and `remove` commands.